-- A. Require the scale and nature of development to relate to the size, role and function of that town centre, to reflect the position of the centre within the town centre network and to assist in the implementation of the strategy for that centre; and - B. Require a range of shop unit sizes in major new retail development, and to resist the amalgamation of shop units, where the retention of the existing units contributes to achieving the vision for the centre. - 5.24 Our town centres have different roles.
+- A. Require the scale and nature of development to relate to the size, role and function of that town centre, to reflect the position of the centre within the town centre network and to assist achieving the vision for that centre; and - B. Require a range of shop unit sizes in major new retail development. - 7.24 Our town centres have different roles.
 A role will be determined by a centre's size, its location, its catchment and perhaps its history.
-These roles have been reflected by the "level" of the centre and its position in the London Plan's Town Centre Network as set out in paragraph 5.5 above.
+These roles have been reflected by the "level" of the centre and its position in the London Plan's Town Centre Network as set out in paragraph 7.5 above.
 These roles are not static and may change over time.
-However, the primary roles of our town centre are, and will continue to be, the centres for shops and leisure uses, the places which meet the day-to-day needs of our residents, places to work, places to shop and the places which drive our economy.

-- 5.25 Our centres are undergoing rapid change as what people want from them is transformed.
+However, the primary roles of our town centres are, and will continue to be, the centres for shops and leisure uses, the places which meet the day-to-day needs of our residents, places to work, places to shop and the places which drive our economy. - 7.25 Our centres are undergoing rapid change as what people want from them is transformed.
 The Council will take a pivotal role in trying to shape these changes, and to ensure that our centres can evolve in such a way as to remain relevant.
-To this end the Council has worked with those who use or run businesses in our centres to develop a series of future visions, or strategies to shape their future evolution.
-These are set out in Chapter 9.
-These include support for new Business Improvement Districts and a series of small scale public realm improvements.
-We will require proposals which include new town centre uses, to support these visions. - 5.26 The changes to planning regulations mean that planning permission will not normally be needed for changes of use of one Class E use to another.
+To this end the Council has worked with those who use or run businesses in our centres to develop a series of visions to shape their future evolution.
+These are set out in Chapter 2.
+These include support for new Business Improvement Districts and a series of small-scale public realm improvements.
+We will require proposals which include new town centre uses, to support these visions. - 7.26 The changes to planning regulations mean that planning permission will not normally be needed for changes of use of one Class E use to another.
 However, planning permission will continue to be required for any associated changes to the outside of the building.
-It is essential that all properties within our town centres retain an active frontage so that these areas remain attractive places to visit and to invest in. - 5.27 The Council recognises that the planning system does not normally allow for a local planning authority to control the amalgamation of shop units.
+It is essential that all properties within our town centres retain an active frontage so that these areas remain attractive places to visit and to invest in. - 7.27 The Council recognises that the planning system does not normally allow for a local planning authority to control the amalgamation of shop units.
 Planning conditions, however, do allow the Council to maintain newly created smaller units where these play a significant role in maintaining the character of a centre and to help support a dynamic, competitive and diverse town centre.
 It is these smaller units which are often favoured by the independent sector, a sector with an important role in maintaining a diverse offer and countering the homogenisation of our town centres.

-Policy TC3: Diversity of uses within Town Centres
+Policy TC3: Diversity of Uses within Town Centres

-TC3: Diversity of uses within Town Centres
+TC3: Diversity of Uses within Town Centres